ethereum/distributed-validator-specs/README.md

 ### Basic Concepts

 The two fundamental concepts behind Distributed Validators are:
-- **consensus**: the responsibilities of a single validator are split among several co-validators who must work together to reach agreement on how to vote before doing so
+- **consensus**: the responsibilities of a single validator are split among several co-validators, who must work together to reach agreement on how to vote before signing any message.
-- **threshold signatures**: the validator's staking key is split into *N* pieces and each of the co-validators holds a share.
-When at least *M* of the co-validators reach consensus on how to vote, they each sign the message with their share and a combined signature can be reconstructed from the shares. (this is known as *(M,N)-* threshold signatures).
+- ***M-of-N* threshold signatures**: the validator's staking key is split into *N* pieces and each of the co-validators holds a share.
+When at least *M* of the co-validators reach consensus on how to vote, they each sign the message with their share and a combined signature can be reconstructed from the shares.

-Ethereum proof-of-stake uses the BLS signature scheme, in which the private keys can be *(M,N)-* secret-shared to implement *(M,N)-* threshold signatures.
+Ethereum proof-of-stake uses the BLS signature scheme, in which the private keys can be *M-of-N* secret-shared to implement *M-of-N* threshold signatures.

 **Note**: Refer to the [glossary](glossary.md) for an explanation of new terms introduced in the Distributed Validator specifications.

-By combining a (safety-favouring) consensus algorithm with a threshold signature scheme, the DV protocol ensures that agreement is backed up by cryptography and at least *M* co-validators agree about any decision.
+By combining a suitable (safety-favouring) consensus algorithm with an *M-of-N* threshold signature scheme, the DV protocol ensures that agreement is backed up by cryptography and at least *M* co-validators agree about any decision.

 ### Resources